Configuration management: Maintenance systems

 Configuration management is used to maintain an understanding of the status of complex assets with a view to maintaining the highest level of serviceability for the lowest cost.
 Specifically, it aims to ensure that operations are not disrupted due to the asset (or parts of the asset) overrunning limits of planned lifespan or below quality levels.

 In the military, this type of activity is often classed as "mission readiness", and seeks to define which assets are available and for which type of mission; a classic example is whether aircraft on board an aircraft carrier are equipped with bombs for ground support or missiles for defense.

 Operating system configuration management

 Configuration management can be used to maintain OS configuration files.
-Example systems include Ansible, Bcfg2, CFEngine, Chef, Nix, Otter, Puppet, Quattor, SaltStack, Terraform, Pulumi and Vagrant.
 Many of these systems utilize Infrastructure as Code to define and maintain configuration.

 The Promise theory of configuration maintenance was developed by Mark Burgess, with a practical implementation on present day computer systems in the software CFEngine able to perform real time repair as well as preventive maintenance.